varunkukade/ReactNative-Intermediate-EventManagement/README.md

 Motive of this app is to have one stop solution for all the event management for events like wedding, business seminars, birthdays, paid events/free events.
 Admin/host/organiser will be able to add/invite people to the events.
 This project is in progress.If you want to run, you can clone it directly.

-  Components included in the app:
+  Components included in the app: This app is currently supports Android mobiles.
+Soon we will add the support for IOS devices.

    1. Project is completely strictly type scoped by Typescript
    2. React Native Firebase - firestore for database and quering data, authentication for signup, signin, logout, forgot password purpose.